 No impact.
-The project site is developed with an existing self-storage facility which would remain on Parcel 1.
-Future development of Parcel 2 would likely be a business allowed per the M-1 NCSP zoning designation.
+The project site is currently vacant.
+Future development of Parcels 1 and 2 would likely be residences and related buildings allowed per the RR-5 zoning designation.
 The proposed project would not result in the loss of existing housing or cause a significant increase in the local population that would displace existing residents, necessitating the construction of additional housing.
-No impact would occur under this threshold.
+No impact would occur under this threshold